September 23, 2024

 A Distorted View

-If you view life from a self-centered approach — my day, my talents, my stuff, my job, my needs, my limited time, my control, my goal to gain an advantage today — you will be unable to do the great work you were made to do.
+If you view life from a self-centered approach — my day, my talents, my stuff, my job, my needs, my limited time, my control, my goal to gain an advantage today — you will not be able to do the great work you were made to do.

 A Clear View

 A clear view is full of abundance and opportunities because it sees God and His ways as the starting point.
-You can see further than you can dream or imagine following Jesus who made you and loves you.
+You can see further than you can dream or imagine as you follow Jesus who made you and loves you.

 Followers of Jesus have an advantage in doing great work.
 They know life is a gift, each moment is an opportunity, time lasts forever, and resources are abundant.
 They learn that using gifts for others leads to more gifts, and great work leads to a better life for all.